RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 download the
 `Red_Pitaya_LabVIEW_Driver&Examples.zip <https://downloads.redpitaya.com/downloads/Clients/labview/Red_Pitaya_LabVIEW_Driver%26Examples.zip>`_ file.
 Unpack it and copy the Red Pitaya folder to your LabVIEW installations ``instr.lib`` folder e.g. ``C:/Program Files/National Instruments/LabVIEW 2010/instr.lib``.
+When using the 64-bit LabVIEW version (mostly paid).
+Or here : C:\Program Files (x86)\National Instruments\LabVIEW 2020\instr.lib
+when using the 32-bit LabVIEW version, like the free Community Edition.

 The Red Pitaya driver should appear after restarting LabVIEW in Block Diagram -> Instrument I/O -> Instr Drivers -> RedPitaya.
 Depending on your settings Instrument I/O may be hidden.